Dominic del Rosario

 Dominic Liam del Rosario (born 14 November 1996) is a Filipino footballer who currently plays for Green Archers United of the Philippines Football League.
 He has also played as part of the Philippines national football team debuting for the senior side against Uzbekistan in a 2018 FIFA World Cup qualifier match.

 Early life

-Dominic Liam del Rosario was born in Sydney, Australia in 14 November 1996. and spent his childhood in Australia visiting the Philippines almost every year to spend time with relatives based in San Pedro, Laguna.
+Dominic Liam del Rosario was born in Sydney, Australia on 14 November 1996. and spent his childhood in Australia visiting the Philippines almost every year to spend time with relatives based in San Pedro, Laguna.
 He was born to a Filipino mother and Irish-French-Latvian father.

 Club career

 Youth

 Austral Football Club was the first club that del Rosario entered where he played for 8 years.
 He switched to Liverpool Olympic where he played for two years.
 He was coached by his best friend's father in both Austral and Liverpool.
 At age 14, he decided to pursue a football career.
 At age 15, del Rosario played for Southwest Wanderers F.C. for a year.
 He also became part of the varsity football team of the John Edmondson High School as a goalkeeper as a second year student.

 He entered Sydney-based World Football Club, a football academy at age 15.
 He went two times to Europe with the academy.
 He had six games against teams.
 He received inquiries from six coaches after a match against Sheffield United in England, but only three of which extended invitation for a trial.

 Del Rosario returned to Europe for a third time, without the academy.
 During his third trip to Europe he had trials with the Blackpool and Manchester City Shadow Squad with the latter being a trial team for the Manchester City Academy.